 The Texas Electric Choice Plan (Texas electric restructuring law), which became effective in September 1999, substantially amended the regulatory structure governing electric utilities in order to allow retail competition for electric customers beginning in January 2002.
 The Texas electric restructuring law requires the Public Utility Commission of Texas (Texas Utility Commission) to conduct a "true-up" proceeding to determine CenterPoint Houston's stranded costs and certain other costs resulting from the transition to a competitive retail electric market and to provide for recovery of certain of those costs through irrevocable non-bypassable transition charges assessed on all retail electric customers within a utility's geographical certificated service area as it existed on May 1, 1999.
 The Texas electric restructuring law authorizes the Texas Utility Commission to issue financing orders approving the issuance of transition bonds to recover generation-related regulatory assets and stranded costs.
-The Texas electric restructuring law, to a special purpose entity formed by the electric utility to issue debt securites secured by the right to receive revenues arising from the transition charges.
-The electric utility's right to receive the transition charges and its other rights and interests under the financing order).
-The Texas Utility Commission issued a financing order to CenterPoint Houston on March 16, 2005 (financing order) that authorized CenterPoint Houston to cause the Company to issue transition bonds in an aggregate principal amount not to exceed \$1.5 billion plus (a) the amount of excess mitigation credits provided by CenterPoint Houston after August 31, 2004 through the date of issuance of the transition bonds, and (c) up-front qualified costs as set forth in the financing order.
-The excess mitigation credits were terminated as of April 29, 2005.
+The Texas electric restructuring law, to a special purpose entity formed by the electric utility to issue debt securities secured by the right to receive revenues arising from the transition charges and its other rights and interests under the financing order constitute "transition property."
+The Texas Utility Commission issue a financing order to CenterPoint Houston on March 16, 2005 (financing order) that authorized CenterPoint Houston to cause the Company to issue transition bonds in an aggregate principal amount not to exceed \$1.5 billion plus (a) the amount of excess mitigation credits (EMCs) provided by CenterPoint Houston after August 31, 2004 through the date of issuance of the transition bonds, and (c) up-front qualified costs as set forth in the financing order.
+The EMCs were terminated as of April 29, 2005.